forthy42/net2o/wiki/squid.md

   match against the smaller coin.
 It can't be replayed if you later merge the coin up to the same value, as it also has a transaction date, and that would be earlier than the created coin.

+Coins are pseudonymous, and you can have many different pseudonyms.
+However, coins have readable values attached.
+It's likely that mix services will be offered for gaining anonymity.
+You transfer to one coin of the mix service, and you get back several coins from other coins of that same mix service, and you split and merge them accordingly when you want to do your next transaction.

+There is no need for a nonce, the key as id of the owner is sufficient.
+The check of the balance is sufficient to prevent any abuse.

 ### Double entry bookkeeping system